-When men complain of women being too feminist and aggressive they are actually complaining that women are too independent for them.
+When men complain about women being too feminist, masculine or independent, they are often complaining that women are too independent for them.

 They take issue with not being able to control their women, but instead of looking in the mirror, they go for the good old finger pointing.